gchumillas/schema-fixer/README.md

+Working with external data sources is always a risk as they may be rendered in a wrong format and cause your application to crash.
+The main goal of this library is "to fix" those external data sources.

 Just a small library for "repairing" data from external sources with **full TypeScript support**.

 > Don't let your application break just because the server doesn't return data in the proper format.